ActivitySim/activitysim/docs/gettingstarted.rst

   environments keeps multiple Python setups from conflicting with one another.

   You need to activate the activitysim environment each time you start a new command session.
-You can remove an environment with ``conda remove -n asimtest --all`` and check the current active environment with ``conda info -e``.
+You can remove an environment with ``conda remove -n asim --all`` and check the current active environment with ``conda info -e``.

   For more information on Anaconda, see Anaconda's `getting started